ApolloAuto/apollo/modules/perception/README.md

 ## Introduction
 Apollo 5.0 Perception has following new features:

- * **Supports PaddlePaddle**: [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.
  * **Online sensor calibration service**
  * **Manual camera calibration**
  * **Closest In-Path Object (CIPO) Detection**